TMD // Taiwan

 03 // Technology

-Working with Motioneering Inc., A+H fabricated the cradle, connecting components, including the bumper and bumper brackets for the largest TMD (tuned mass damper) system in the world (a 730-ton suspended steel sphere), and the only one that is an architectural feature of a building.
-The TMD helps the building to withstand high winds and up to 40% of the building’s movements are reduced.
+As a subcontractor of Motioneering Inc., A+H fabricated the cradle and connecting components, including the bumper and its brackets, for the largest TMD system in the world.
+A 730-ton suspended steel sphere, this TMD is an architectural feature of the building, the only one of its kind.
+The TMD helps the building to withstand high winds and reduces up to 40% of building movement.
 A+H also built and tested the pinnacle TMDs for Taipei 101.
 Altogether, the fabrication of components took just under one year to complete. *

 * For more information or questions, please contact our partner Motioneering.